RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/radar-camera-sensor-fusion.md

 Camera RADAR tracker can be summed up with following sub parts:
 - Data association of camera and radar detections
 - Motion compensation of Ego vehicle
-- State predicion and update using Extended Kalman Filter
+- State predicion and update using Kalman Filter
 - Data association of predictions and detections
 - Handling occlusions and miss detections
 - Validation of tracker using MOTP and MOTA metrics